Friedrich S. Rothschild

-Friedrich Salomon Rothschild (December 17, 1899, Giessen – March 6, 1995, Israel) was a German-Jewish psychiatrist and semiotician.
-He has coined the term biosemiotic in his work of 1962.
+Friedrich Salomon Rothschild (December 17, 1899, Giessen – March 6, 1995, Israel) was a German psychiatrist and semiotician.
+He has coined the term "biosemiotic" in his work of 1962.

 He worked in Heidelberg (from 1925 to 1928) with psychotherapist Frieda Fromm-Reichmann (1889–1957) and psychoanalyst Erich Fromm (1900–1980), and in Frankfurt (from 1928 to 1933) with Kurt Goldstein (1878–1965).
 He was influenced by the philosophy of Ludwig Klages (1872–1956) with whom he corresponded.

-In 1935, he published the book “Symbolik des Hirnbaus: Erscheinungswissenschaftliche Untersuchung über den Bau und die Funktionen des Zentralnervensystems der Wirbeltiere und des Menschen”.
+In 1935, he published the book Symbolik des Hirnbaus: Erscheinungswissenschaftliche Untersuchung über den Bau und die Funktionen des Zentralnervensystems der Wirbeltiere und des Menschen.
 He has developed the communicative approach in biology.

 Early life

-Friedrich Salomon Rothschild was born in Giessen, Germany, on December 17, 1899.
+Friedrich Salomon Rothschild was born to a Jewish family in Giessen, Germany, on December 17, 1899.
 His father was a merchant who sold his goods in the neighboring villages, and up until second grade Rothschild wished to follow in his father’s footsteps.
 However, Rothschild’s parents were determined that their son hone his intellectual gifts, so starting from the third-grade he attended a Realgymnasium.
 Rothschild graduated top of his high school class in 1918; for the next six months he served in the military, eventually working under the chief doctor of the army to further his medical studies.